Knowledge base

 - Click on the security options:

-- Go on. for join the meeting.
+- Continue to join the meeting.

-Secure a meeting with a encryption key
+Secure a meeting with an encryption key

 Prerequisites